lzt0901/G3Computer/README.md

 ### 1. General Introductions

-Complie the src directory or run dist/G3Computer.jar.
+Complie the "src" directory or run "dist/G3Computer.jar".

 Then you can click each radio button to set the value of those registers and click the Set buttons to confirm making changes.
 The Run button would run all the instructions stored in the memory sequentially (until a halt instruction), and Single Step is used to execute the current instruction.
 Upon start, nothing is in the memory.